Immigration Documents

 (F) PROVINCIAL ATTESTATION LETTER (PAL)

-As of January 22, 2024, study permit applicants are required to include a provincial attestation letter, unless exempted*, from the province where they intend to study, in their appilication.
-If you are coming to SFU to study as an exchange student for 2 or 3 terms, and you are applying for a study permit outside Canada, you will require a PAL to apply for a study permit.
+As of January 22, 2024, study permit applicants are required to include a provincial attestation letter, unless exempted*, from the province/territory where they intend to study, in their appilication.
+If you are coming to SFU to study as an exchange student for 2 or 3 terms, and you are applying for a study permit outside Canada, you will require a PAL.

 * Graduate students in master's or doctoral degrees and those applying for study permits in the preschool, primary, and secondary levels are a few of those who will be exempted from this requirement.
-Learn more about the PAL exemptions on the IRCC website.
+Students who receive a scholarship for non-Canadians that is administered and funded by Global Affairs Canada (GAC) are also exempt from the PAL requirement.
+Learn more about the current PAL exemptions on the IRCC website.

 (4) Consult the instructions provided by the Canadian visa office serving the country or region where you live to determine if you are required to provide additional requirements, forms or documents